 What backup system and emergency plan is best suited for your critical power system.

-After completion of this course, the participant will understand:
+After completion of this course, the participant will:

 All Electrical Maintenance Personnel in:

-Electrical Generators & UPS Systems - Installation, Testing, Troubleshooting and Maintenance
+Emergency Generators & Standby Power Systems - Installation, Testing, Troubleshooting and Maintenance

 Paralleling and Non Paralleling Governor Control